sachinkr91/api-rest-meetings/docs/MeetingApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //access_token.apiKeyPrefix = 'Token';

-var apiInstance = new BlueJeansOnVideoRestApi.MeetingApi();
+var apiInstance = new BlueJeansMeetingsRestApi.MeetingApi();

 var userId = 56; // Number | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var meeting = new BlueJeansOnVideoRestApi.Meeting(); // Meeting | The details of the meeting.
+var meeting = new BlueJeansMeetingsRestApi.Meeting(); // Meeting | The details of the meeting.

 var opts = {
   'email': true // Boolean | If set to true, sends invitation emails to all listed participants.